Trump’s plan to curb teen vaping exempts some flavors

 When Trump officials first sketched out their plans at a White House event in September, they specifically said menthol would be banned.
 But that effort stalled after vaping proponents and lobbyists pushed back and White House advisers told Trump that a total flavor ban could cost him votes.

-Industry groups including the Vapor Technology Association launched an aggressive social media campaign — #IVapeIVote — contending that the plan would force the closure of vaping shops, eliminating jobs and sending users of electronic cigarettes back to traditional smokes.
+Industry groups including the Vapor Technology Association launched an aggressive social media campaign — #IVapeIVote — contending that the plan would force the closure of vaping shops, eliminating jobs and sending users of e-cigarettes back to traditional smokes.

 Trump’s initial announcement came amid an outbreak of unexplained lung illnesses tied to vaping.
 But since then, health officials have tied the vast majority of the cases to a contaminating filler added to illicit THC vaping liquids.
 THC is the chemical in marijuana that makes users feel high.
 Makers of legal nicotine-based vaping products have tried to distance themselves from the problem.